AyushiSahai/customer-support-chatbot-bedrock/README.md

 ## 1. Project Overview

-This project implements an intelligent customer support chatbot using **Amazon Bedrock Flows**, **AWS Lambda**, and **Amazon DynamoDB**.
+This project implements an intelligent customer support chatbot using **Amazon Bedrock Flows**, **AWS Lambda**, **Amazon DynamoDB**, **Amazon S3**, and **Amazon Bedrock Evaluations**.

-The chatbot automatically classifies incoming customer requests into different categories and routes each request to the appropriate response path.
+The chatbot automatically classifies incoming customer requests and routes them to the appropriate response path.

 The implemented paths are:

-- **Bug Reports** — collects the required bug information and creates a bug-report ticket.
+- **Bug Reports** — identifies software issues, collects the required bug information, invokes a Lambda function, and creates a bug-report record in DynamoDB.
 - **Platform Questions** — answers questions covered by the embedded platform FAQ.
-- **Uncovered Platform Questions** — informs the customer when the requested information is not available in the FAQ and directs them to support.
+- **Uncovered Platform Questions** — informs the customer when the requested information is not available in the FAQ and directs them to customer support.
-- **Other Requests** — routes requests such as sponsorship or partnership inquiries to human support.
+- **Other Requests** — handles requests outside the supported bug-report and FAQ categories and directs the customer to appropriate support.

-The project also includes an automated testing and evaluation pipeline using `flow-tests.json`, `generate-eval-dataset.py`, Amazon S3, and Amazon Bedrock Evaluations.
+The project also includes an automated testing and evaluation pipeline using:

+- `flow-tests.json`
+- `generate-eval-dataset.py`
+- Amazon S3
+- Amazon Bedrock Evaluations
+- JSONL evaluation datasets

 ---